Online car pricing guides frequently undervalue Subarus in Portland’s Subaru market due to a lack of data.

 Look for a car with recent repairs and use that to differentiate the price of one car over another in a competitive market.

-We are happy to answer any questions over the phone about our cars and why a particular car might be priced higher than the online pricing guides.
+We will happily answer any questions over the phone about our cars and why a particular car might be priced higher than the online pricing guides.